NeuralEnsemble/python-neo/doc/source/core.rst

 cut across the simple container hierarchy.

 :py:class:`RecordingChannel`:
-    Links :py:class:`AnalogSignal`, :py:class:`SpikeTrain` or :py:class:`Unit`
+    Links :py:class:`AnalogSignal`, :py:class:`SpikeTrain`.
     objects that come from the same logical and/or physical channel inside a :py:class:`Block` across  several :py:class:`Segment` .

 :py:class:`RecordingChannelGroup`:
     A group for associated :py:class:`RecordingChannel` objects.
-This has several possible uses.
-The main one is for linking several :py:class:`AnalogSignalArray` across several  :py:class:`Segment` inside a  :py:class:`Block`.
+This has several possible uses:
+      * The main one is for linking several :py:class:`AnalogSignalArray` across several  :py:class:`Segment` inside a  :py:class:`Block`.
-    A second use for multielectrode arrays, spikes may be recorded on more than one recording channel, and so the :py:class:`RecordingChannelGroup` can be used to associate each :py:class:`SpikeTrain` with the group of recording channels on which it was calculated (Example a tetrode).
+      * A second use for multielectrode arrays, spikes may be recorded on more than one recording channel, and so the :py:class:`RecordingChannelGroup` can be used to associate each :py:class:`Unit` with the group of recording channels on which it was calculated (Example a tetrode).
+      * A third use and flexible use is for grouping several :py:class:`RecordingChannel`.
+There are many case for that.
-    A third use for intracellular recording, it is common to record both membrane potentials and currents at the same time, so each :py:class:`RecordingChannelGroup` may correspond to the particular property that is being recorded.
+        For instance for intracellular recording, it is common to record both membrane potentials and currents at the same time, so each :py:class:`RecordingChannelGroup` may correspond to the particular property that is being recorded.
+For Multi Electrode Array, :py:class:`RecordingChannelGroup` is used to gather all :py:class:`RecordingChannel` of the same MEA.

 :py:class:`Unit`:
-    DESCRIPTION GOES HERE
+    It regroups all the :class:`SpikeTrain` objects that were emitted by a neuron during a :class:`Block`.
+    A :class:`Unit` is linked to :class:`RecordingChannelGroup` objects from which it was detected.
+    This replaces the :class:`Neuron` class in the previous version of Neo (V1).

 .. image:: images/base_schematic.png
    :height: 500 px